The Meaning of Bill of Lading: Definition, Purpose & Types

 Ready to transform your supply chain?

-Why is the bill of lading so important in shipping and logistics?
-The information in it is the backbone of keeping track of any freight you choose to ship or haul.
-Today we’re going to talk about what exactly a bill of lading is, why you need them, what people use them for, and how you can track and process them efficiently.
-Also, I’m going to cover some of the most efficient ways to keep track of freight, to help your business run more smoothly.
+Today, we’re going to talk about what exactly a bill of lading is, why you need them, what people use them for, and how you can track and process them efficiently.
+Also, I’m going to cover some of the most efficient ways to keep track of freight to help your business run more smoothly.

 What Is a Bill of Lading?

-The bill of lading, or BOL, at its most basic is a legal document.
+The bill of lading, or BOL, at its most basic, is a legal document.
 This legal document protects the shipper, the carrier, and the customer all in one place.
 Acting as a contract between all parties, the bill of lading contains all pertinent information about a given shipment.
-For instance, it lists the names as well as typically the addresses and phone numbers of shippers and consignees.
+For instance, it lists the names as well as, typically, the addresses and phone numbers of shippers and consignees.
 Also, it includes an itemized list of the goods being transported.
-This list should include the quantity as well as weight of the cargo.
+This list should include the quantity as well as the weight of the cargo.

 The bill of lading will also spell out any special instructions for the shipment.
 For example, if the consignee wants the shipper to contact the delivery location 24 hours before delivery, then that can be on the bill of lading for the carrier to view.

-A bill of landing is the backbone of keeping track of any freight you choose to ship or haul.
+A bill of lading is the backbone of keeping track of any freight you choose to ship or haul.

-What Purpose Does the Bill of Lading Serve?
+What Is the Purpose of Bill of Lading?

 The bill of lading has several functions.
 It provides evidence that a shipper has entrusted the release of a consignee’s goods to a carrier to be transported.
 As such, the carrier must have a copy of the bill of lading—either at the point of arrival for loading of the cargo or before then.